 Are you and your partner the spontaneous adventure type?
 Plan a trip to somewhere you’ve never been before.
 Eat at new places, find beautiful properties to rent out and enjoy.
 Visit the dream destination you’ve always wanted to visit, and plan a beautiful itinerary celebrating the story of your relationship.
 Spend the week adventuring in New Zealand, or rent a home in Bali to enjoy.
 If travel fuels your soul and adds some spice to your relationship, consider incorporating it on your wedding day and you will surely never forget it.

 Returning to a special or significant place in your relationship is another option to consider.
 There are sacred places in all relationships.
 Imagine visiting a place which holds a cherished memory on your wedding day, or returning to a place that feels like home in your relationship.
 Take a walk along the beach where you first said you loved each other, have a picnic in the park where the proposal took place.
 Capturing the vivid emotions present when visiting a significant place in your love story helps me to tell the story of your relationship through the art of photography and film.

 Think about where you want to be and what you want to be doing when you want to exchange your vows—On the beach at sunrise, on a mountain at sunset, sitting next to a fire at night under the stars.
 Whatever it may be, make sure your experience is personal and meaningful to you and your partner.
+Use these unique elopement wedding ideas to create a special day.
 Make it a fun, personal, private celebration for the two of you and the next stage of your life together as a married couple.
 You deserve it.